-Underwriting is the mortgage lender’s process of assessing the risk of lending money to you.
+Underwriting is a mortgage lender’s process of assessing the risk of lending money to you.
 The bank, credit union or mortgage lender has to determine whether you are able to pay back the home loan before deciding whether to approve your mortgage application, and does this through underwriting.

-A loan officer or mortgage broker collects the many documents necessary for your application.
-An underwriter then verifies your identification, checks your credit history and assesses your financial situation — including your income, cash reserves, equity investment, financial assets and other risk factors.
+Before underwriting, a loan officer or mortgage broker collects the many documents necessary for your application.
+A mortgage underwriter then verifies your identification, checks your credit history and assesses your financial situation — including your income, cash reserves, equity investment, financial assets and other risk factors.

-Many banks closely follow underwriting guidelines from Fannie Mae and Freddie Mac, the government-sponsored enterprises that keep the U.S. mortgage market running smoothly.
+Many lenders closely follow underwriting guidelines from Fannie Mae and Freddie Mac.

 Automated underwriting vs. manual underwriting